 If you’re like me and enjoy adding a theme to your travels, then this post is for you.
 While there is no shortage of unique travel destinations around the world, we’re going to look at eight unique and interesting countries that you can explore.
 Several reasons make each country unique and different from others, and now you can use that to create a theme.

 When considering what countries to include on this list, I opted to omit dependencies (like the Faroe Islands or Greenland), places not widely recognized by everyone as independent (Transnistria or Kosovo) and those that are not independent (French Guiana or Wales).
-Don’t worry, that still leaves many unique countries to explore.
+Don’t worry.
+That still leaves many unique countries to explore.

 Unique travel destinations and interesting countries to explore next

 I am all about random facts and trivia, especially when it’s travel-related.
-So, I couldn’t resist putting this post together when I realized that all these countries have something interesting about them to make them unique travel destinations.
+So, I couldn’t resist putting this post together when I realized that all these countries have something interesting to make them unique travel destinations.
 This means things unique to them and not shared by many other countries.
 Let’s see what you think.

 If you’re not familiar with Andorra, you’re not alone.
 Located in the Pyrenees Mountains between France and Spain, this tiny nation has no issues attracting tourists.
 Here, tourism accounts for 80% of the country’s GDP, and it is a popular destination for outdoor enthusiasts.
 Whether you’re into hiking or hitting the slopes, you’ll find plenty to enjoy here.